Tenor-Inc/tenor-android-core/README.md

 ### Searching GIFS by specific search term
-The Tenor API's crowing feature is its ever improving search engine, with the presenting the user with the right GIF at the right time.
+Search is where Tenor's API particularly excels.
+Our understanding of what daily users search, share, upload, favorite, and collect allows us to continually return with precision the most relevant and shareable GIFs.

-It uses the same fields as `trending`, but with an additional `tag` field that takes a single word or multiple words, to fetch more specific GIFs that capture the reactions your users are searching for.
+`search` uses the same fields as `trending`, but with an additional `tag` field that takes a single or multiple words, to return the most precise GIFs possible.
 ```java
     Call<GifsResponse> call = ApiClient.getInstance(getContext()).search(
                     ApiClient.getServiceIds(getContext()), tag, limit, pos);